Payment systems

 What is a payment system?

-A payment system is a set of hardware and software that helps to organize money transactions between sellers and clients.
+A payment system is a set of hardware and software that organizes money transactions between sellers and clients.

 How do I choose a payment gateway?

-You should choose a payment gateway according to your business specifics, considering the factors like security, transaction fees, payment options, ease of integration, and many others.
+You should choose a payment gateway according to your business specifics, considering factors such as security, transaction fees, payment options, ease of integration, and many others.

 How do I set up a payment gateway?